 This delay will build up demand for testing slots until testing can be administered safely and all students can access the tests successfully and fairly.
 We expect a big wave of students later in the year as current Juniors push to get second and third tests in before their applications are due in the late Fall/early winter.
 So what do we know today about the future test availability and how should you plan your testing in the face of this uncertainty?
 You have questions—we have the answers.

 With Advanced Placement courses a core part of many student’s college application plans, we understand the concern about the administration of AP tests and how students can perform in spite of the present circumstances.
-Note: We have updated our original post to reflect the new information released by the College Board on April 3.
-Update: No More SAT Subject TestsIn January 2021, the College Board announced it will no longer offer SAT Subject Tests in the United States, effective immediately.
-Learn how the changes to the SAT Subject Tests will affect students.
-Our original post on the SAT Subject Tests is below.
-You have questions—we have the answers.
+Note: We have updated our original post to reflect the new information released by the College Board on April 3. |

 AuthorAnn Derryberry Archives